axodotdev/slippy/README.md

 - dark
 - cupcake

+### Adding custom css

+By placing a `deck.css` in the root axo-slides will automatically recognize it and place it at the contents at the end of the CSS

 ### Using local assets

 Any images or assets that you want to be on your published slideshow must be in the `static` folder, this folder will be copied over to the public directory, ready to be uploaded to any static file hoster.